554965 - Teaching English To Speakers of Other Languages (MA)

 GRE — optional

-TOEFL (Total 90 on iBT -- 23 in speaking, 22 in listening, reading, and writing) or IELTS
+TOEFL (Total 90 on iBT -- 23 in speaking, 22 in listening, reading, and writing).
+No other English proficiency tests will be accepted.

 Additional Requirements: